HugoKawamata/HugoKawamata.github.io/resume.md

 </table>

 ##Work Experience
+###Personal Projects
+* [SyncUQ](https://www.syncuq.com/) - Python (Flask), Elm, Sass, Postgres.
+A University of Queensland exclusive schedule sharing SPA.
+Collaboration with two friends.
+* [Spozberry](https://github.com/HugoKawamata/spozberry-autoplay) - Python.
+A command line app which connects to a Music Player Daemon and automatically plays music when you get home.
+* [Funny Fish](https://funny-fish.herokuapp.com/) - Python (Flask), ReactJS, Sass, Postgres.
+A clicker/idle game.
+Still in development.
+* [Other](https://github.com/HugoKawamata) - See my Github for more.

 ###Web Devlopment
 **Freelance Development** - Owning and operating a freelance web development company.
 The following websites have been designed, developed and deployed by my business partner and me.

-* [bonsaidesign.com.au](http://www.bonsaidesign.com.au/) - HTML, CSS, Javascript: Static multi-page website for a freelance web development company with CSS animations.
+* [bonsaidesign.com.au](http://www.bonsaidesign.com.au/) - HTML, CSS: Static multi-page website for a freelance web development company with CSS animations.
 * [uqbars.com](http://www.uqbars.com/) - Wordpress: Static promotions site for a university social club.
 * [gasespresso.com.au](http://www.gasespresso.com.au/) - Wordpress: Interactive one page information site for a boutique cafe and restaurant.
 * [wellnessforlaw.com.au](http://wellnessforlaw.com/) - Wordpress: Blog and resource for promoting mental wellness in the law profession.
-* [bagit.me](http://bagit.me/) - Wordpress: Ecommerce backpack retailer.

 **Tutoring** - Tutoring DECO1400 (Introduction to Web Design) at St John's College.
 The course covers: